SavvasMohito/ConnectFourAPI/README.md

 ----- | ----------- | --------
 player | Player's Name | yes

-Sets the Player on the selected symbol (if available) and returns a token.
-This token must be saved and used in every round the player plays as an authentication method.
+Sets the Player on the selected symbol :p ('O' or 'X', if available) and returns a token.
+This token must be saved and used by the player in every round as an authentication method.

 ### Status
 **Read Game Status**